StefanH-AT/MC-IDE/README.md

 # MC-IDE

-Hi, this open source project is Java desktop application, made to assist in the creation of datapacks and resource packs for Minecraft.
+Hi, this open source project is a Java desktop application, made to assist in the creation of datapacks and resource packs for Minecraft.

 Planned features:
 * mcfunction editor with full code completion.
 70%